starknet-edu/points-migrator/README.md

 Nethermind kindly provided us a [docker image](https://github.com/demerzelsolutions/voyager/pkgs/container/voyager) of an old version of voyager.
 But some more problems appeared:

 * The sync would take ~2 weeks
-* After some time running the container, an error appeared and the container goit stuck on it infinitely
+* After some time running the container, an error appeared and the container got stuck on it infinitely

 We then decided to create a [small js script](https://github.com/starknet-edu/points-migrator/blob/main/scripts/migrate.js#L34-L50) to enable users using their old account so they would be able to migrate their points (and do anything else they'd like).
 That solved our problem!